small-tech/remote/README.md

 Otherwise, there is nothing special about the path segments that make up the event name and the Remote class will create the object hierarchies defined by them automatically.

-You’ll see warnings about unhandled messages, if any, in the console.

 ## Test

 ```shell